 Water purification with found natural materials.

 Optional survival overnights.

 Reserve Space Today!

-Mondays, Fridays and Saturdays from October through May, our Weekly Classes for children aged 4-6, 7-10 and 11 and up meet from 11am to 3pm in our creekside forest.
-Children are welcome to come once, twice or three times weekly!
+Every Monday from September through May, our Weekly Classes for children aged 4-6, 7-10 and 11 and up meet from 11am to 3pm in our creekside forest.

 Classes cost $50-70 per class, sliding scale, payable at the beginning of each month.
 Scholarships are also available.
 We wish everyone to be able to attend, so please pay as much as you can to help make this program happen.
-Payment is due even if your child misses a class, but make-up classes on another day are welcome.
+Payment is due for all offered classes, whether your child attends that particular Monday or not.